Shares rise, dollar eases on U.S. rate outlook

 "Structural inflation is still some way off but temporary supply-side bottlenecks will last at least until September.
 The Fed will try to talk their way through it and markets will get frustrated.
 But the more temporary inflation overshoots, the harder it will be to avoid taper talk," he added.

-But remarks on Monday from Fed Vice-Chair Richard Clarida, who pointed to the weak April jobs report as proof of the slack in the economy, and other Fed policymakers helped reassure markets that U.S. monetary policy will remain easy.
+But remarks on Monday from Fed Vice-Chair Richard Clarida, who pointed to the weak April jobs report as proof of slack in the economy, and from other Fed policymakers helped to reassure markets that U.S. monetary policy will remain easy.

 "In short, the Fed's music is still the same.
 It is not yet time for tapering, and will not be for a while," said Giuseppe Sersale, fund manager at Anthilia in Milan.